Louis C.K. Jokes About Sexually Harassing Women: ‘I Like to Jerk Off, and I Don’t Like Being Alone’

 “Yes, she’s the one with the least funny special on Netflix,” he said.

-After most of the audience had filtered into the theater, a group of about 30 more protestors gathered out front, marching and shouting “Shame!” and “Louie C.K. has got to go!”
+After most of the audience had filtered into the theater, a group of about 30 more protesters gathered out front, marching and shouting “Shame!” and “Louie C.K. has got to go!”

 The group included veteran campaigner Michele Dauber.
 She previously led the successful effort to recall a Palo Alto judge who gained notoriety after giving Brock Turner, a former Stanford swimmer, a lenient sentence for the sexual assault of an unconscious woman on campus.